The Gunny Sack

 rows of red velvet crinkle cookies on a cooling rack

-Allow the cookies to cool on a wire rack and the store them in an airtight container.
+Allow the cookies to cool on a wire rack, and then store them in an airtight container at room temperature for up to four days or in the freezer for up to four weeks.

 bite from a red velvet cookie

-Since they red velvet crinkle cookies are so easy to make, you don’t have to wait for a special occasion!
+Since theese cookies are so easy to make, you don’t have to wait for a special occasion!
 That being said, they would be the perfect thing to serve at Christmas, Valentine’s Day, and the Fourth of July.

 cake mix red velvet cookies cooling on a black wire rack